Alexon13/Orpheus/README.txt

 - Renders collision boxes around entities.
 - Displays velocity and force vectors.
-- Can be toggled on and off using the `D` key.
+- Can be toggled on and off using the `X` key.

 ## 5. Rendering System
 The *RenderingSystem* handles visual representation: